sabrinagng/sabrinakexing.github.io/content/publication/preprint/index.md

 ---
-title: "An example preprint / working paper"
+title: "Mj-video: Fine-grained benchmarking and rewarding video preferences in video generation"
 authors:
 - admin
 date: "2019-04-07T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+# publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: ["preprint"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Recent advancements in video generation have significantly improved the ability to synthesize videos from text instructions.
+However, existing models still struggle with key challenges such as instruction misalignment, content hallucination, safety concerns, and bias.
+Addressing these limitations, we introduce MJ-BENCH-VIDEO, a large-scale video preference benchmark designed to evaluate video generation across five critical aspects: Alignment, Safety, Fineness, Coherence & Consistency, and Bias & Fairness.
+This benchmark incorporates 28 fine-grained criteria to provide a comprehensive evaluation of video preference.
+Building upon this dataset, we propose MJ-VIDEO, a Mixture-of-Experts (MoE)-based video reward model designed to deliver fine-grained reward.
+MJ-VIDEO can dynamically select relevant experts to accurately judge the preference based on the input text-video pair.
+This architecture enables more precise and adaptable preference judgments.
+Through extensive benchmarking on MJ-BENCH-VIDEO, we analyze the limitations of existing video reward models and demonstrate the superior performance of MJ-VIDEO in video preference assessment, achieving 17.58% and 15.87% improvements in overall and fine-grained preference judgments, respectively.
+Additionally, introducing MJ-VIDEO for preference tuning in video generation enhances the alignment performance.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Large Language Models